arg3t/yigit.run/content/posts/supercharge-your-bash-scripts-with-multiprocessing.md

 In order to understand what this code is doing, you first need to understand two key commands that we are using, `fifo` and `flock`.
 Despite their complicated names, they are actually quite simple.
-Let's check their manpages to figure out their purposes, shall we?
+Let's check their man pages to figure out their purposes, shall we?

 #### man fifo

-fifo's manpage tells us that:
+fifo's man page tells us that:

 ```